Therapy for Burnout in Pennsylvania

 It’s multifaceted.
 I’m sure you’ve tried one or many of the above solutions — to your short-term benefit.

 I won’t give you simple or quick fixes that will fail you long-term.
 Instead, I help you look at the roots of where you get hooked into this cycle.
-I listen past all the noise that guilt, perfectionism, people-pleasing, and hustle culture whisper into your ear and move straight towards the complex tangle of strong body sensations, emotions, experiences, and beliefs — personal and systemic — that grip you from within.
+I listen past all the noise that guilt, perfectionism, people-pleasing, caretaking, and hustle culture whisper into your ear and move straight towards the complex tangle of strong body sensations, emotions, experiences, and beliefs — personal and systemic — that grip you from within.
 And I will face it with you.

 In session with me…